nikomatsakis/fields-in-traits-rfc/0000-fields-in-traits.md

 - **Upcasting:** it must be possible to upcast a trait object into a "super-trait" object.
 Currently this is not supported.
-  Without this, one cannot pass a `&Container` object to a function that expects a `&GuiNode` object.
 - **Implicit trait coercion:** it must be possible to invoke an inherent method defined on trait `Foo` when given an object of some type `T: Foo`.
-Without this, one could not invoke inherent methods defined on the `GuiNode` trait on a `Circle` struct.
+Without this, one could not invoke inherent methods defined on the `GuiNode` trait on some subtype thereof.
 (This same problem affects e.g. the methods on the `Any` trait object.)
 - **Thin traits:** For maximum efficiency, we should be able to declare a trait as a "thin trait".
 This would impose stricter orphan